 Preah Khan (sacred sword of the King) was a real city with over 10,000 people and a Buddhist Sanscrit university.
 It has some magnificent sculptures.
 Originally it was a Buddhist convent and Brahmans (Indian priests) destroyed many of the sculptures and replaced them with Hindu representations.
 A single Buddha representation remains.
 To reach the center of the temple you pass by rows of galleries and doors which become lower and lower as you approach the center (to show respect).
 In the centre there is a big stone stuppa brought in the XVth century.
 Supposedly small holes in all the walls in the center of the building contained gold and diamonds encasements later removed and resold by the Red Khmers.

 Ta Keo has sandstone construction which took place between 968 and 1001.
 Ta Keo has five sanctuary towers built on the uppermost level of a five-tier pyramid surrounded by a moat.
 Its design depicts five-peaked Mount Meru and its massive appearance is due to no external decorations since carving had just begun when the works stopped.
 The decorations were never finished because carving in wills was very hard.

-Built at the beginning of the XIIIth century, Terrace of Elephants borders the Jayavarman VIIth royal palace.
-It was the foundation for royal reception pavilions and named for the elephant carvings along its walls.
-They say it is best seen in the morning.
+The Terrace of Elephants was built at the beginning of the XIIIth century.
+It borders the Jayavarman VIIth royal palace and was the foundation for royal reception pavilions and named for the elephant carvings along its walls.
+Experts say it’s best seen in the morning.

-Built in 921 and dedicated to the god Vishnu, Prasat Kravan (cardamom sanctuary) construction is entirely from bricks of clay.
-It is famous for its numerous representations of the God Vishnu and the northerly towers with low reliefs represent the goddess Lakshmi, Vishnu’s wife.
+Prasat Kravan (cardamom sanctuary) was built in 921 and dedicated to the god Vishnu.
+It’s construction consists entirely of clay bricks.
+Prasat Kravan is famous for numerous representations of the God Vishnu.
+The northerly towers with low reliefs represent the goddess Lakshmi, Vishnu’s wife.